nfdi4plants/arc-to-rocrate/README.md

 When mapping the ISA model to schema.org and bioschemas in a naive fashion, we ran into some dead-ends.
 The [schemas subdirectory](/schemas/README.md) contains a detailed description of these problems together with suggestions for additional types that enable a proper mapping from ISA to schema.org.

+### Validation

+In order to validate if a given RO-Crate represents an ARC, we want to use JSON Schema.
+Since validation of flattened JOSN-LD is not straight-forward, we first have to bring the RO-Crate into a canonical form.
+For this, we use JSON-LD Framing together with Expanding.
+We first use Framing with full embedding to generate one JSON object describing the RO-Crate metadata entity.
+Through embedding, this object contains the investigation object and all other ISA metadata objects.
+We then use expanding to resolve all terms given in contexts into full schema.org URLs.
+A JSON Frame and according scripts will be added in the future.